Why is Allah-Las’ Allah-Las on my best 1,000 albums ever list?

 Some bands and some albums are a lot easier to explain than others.
 Bob Marley equals reggae.
 Let’s Go is a punk rock album.
 Black Sabbath puts the heavy in heavy metal.
 And so on.

-Allah-Las – and not coincidentally their self-titled debut album, Allah-Las, for that matter – defy easy definition.
+Allah-Las – and this holds true for their self-titled debut album, Allah-Las, for that matter – defy easy definition.
 They fall into the garage rock side of the rock ‘n roll spectrum (and, which, by the way, I’m usually all in if the band is decent right there), but usually one thinks of much louder bands ranging from The Kingsmen to The White Stripes.
 They’re clearly influenced by quieter, moodier, indie rock style vibes, but they shouldn’t be confused with a band like The Shins either.

 And, further, they have a tinge of a new style psychedelia-type vibe, and perhaps could be housed a little more closely with 1960s bands of a similar-ish style like The Byrds.
 But, again really, Allah-Las are their own thing.